Douglas World Cruiser: Survivors

 In returning to their starting point, during the ceremonial flight across the United States, when the aircraft made it to Chicago for a celebration attended by thousands, Lieutenant Smith, as the spokesman for the mission, addressed the crowd.
 Eddie Rickenbacker, the celebrated flying ace and chair of the welcoming committee, formally requested that the Chicago, as the mission flagship, remain in its host city, donated to the Field Museum of Natural History.
 Major General Mason M. Patrick, Chief of the Air Service, was on hand to accept the request, and promised its formal consideration.

 Upon the request of the Smithsonian Institution, however, the U.S. War Department transferred ownership of the Chicago to the national museum.
 It made its last flight, from Dayton, Ohio to Washington, D.C., on 25 September 1925.
 It was almost immediately put on display in the Smithsonian's Arts and Industries Building.
 In 1974, the Chicago was restored under the direction of Walter Roderick, and transferred to the new National Air and Space Museum building for display in their Barron Hilton Pioneers of Flight exhibition gallery.

 After 1925, the New Orleans was donated to the Los Angeles County Museum of Natural History.
 Beginning in 1957, the New Orleans was displayed at the National Museum of the United States Air Force in Dayton, Ohio.
 In 1988, it was transferred to the Museum of Flying, Santa Monica.
 The aircraft was on loan from the Los Angeles County Museum of Natural History and was returned in 2005.
 Since February 2012, the New Orleans is to be a part of the exhibits at the Museum of Flying, Santa Monica, California.

 The wreckage of the Seattle was recovered and is now on display in the Alaska Aviation Museum.
 The original Boston sank in the North Atlantic, and it is thought that the only surviving piece of the original prototype, the Boston II, is the aircraft data plate, now in a private collection, and a scrap of fuselage skin, in the collection of the Vintage Wings & Wheels Museum in Poplar Grove, Illinois.

 Reproduction aircraft

 Bob Dempster of Seattle, Washington, built an airworthy reproduction Douglas World Cruiser, the Seattle II, powered by a restored Liberty engine, which made its maiden flight on 29 June 2016.
-He plans to repeat the around-the-world flight in Seattle II, starting in April 2017.
+Updates available on the Seattle World Cruiser Website.